 This project was established to address grade stabilization problems in the Papillion Creek Watershed in Douglas, Sarpy, and Washington Counties.
-26 of 52 structures identified in the work plan have been completed and are operational.
-The District will continue to provide maintenance of completed structures.
+26 of 52 structures identified in the work plan have been completed and are operational, and 2 structures have been decommissioned.
+The District will continue maintenance of completed structures.